zahraa-m/Python_Projects/README.md

 ### Data Formatting
 - **Float**: Converted price, bore, stroke and peak-rpm into float.
 - **Integer**: Converted normalized-losses into integer.
-- **Mpg to L/100km**: Converted city-mpg and highway-mpg from mpg into L/100km.
+- **Mpg to L/100km**: Converted city-mpg and highway-mpg from mpg to L/100km.
 - **Binning**:

 ### Data Normalization